 If your seat belts get dirty, use a soft brush with a mixture of mild soap and warm water to clean them.
 Do not use bleach, dye, or cleaning solvents.
-Let the belts air dry before you use the vehicle.
-Dirt build-up in the loops of the seat belt anchors can cause the belts to retract slowly.
-Wipe the insides of the loops with a clean cloth dampened in mild soap and warm water or isopropyl alcohol.
+Let the belts air-dry before you use the vehicle.